awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstancesStopping.md

 1. In the navigation pane, choose **Instances** and select the replacement instance\.
 Choose **Actions**, **Instance State**, **Start**\.
 Verify that the instance is working\.

 1. Select the stuck instance, choose **Actions**, **Instance State**, **Terminate**\.
 If the instance also gets stuck terminating, Amazon EC2 automatically forces it to terminate within a few hours\.

-If you're unable to complete these procedures, you can post a request for help to the [Amazon EC2 forum](https://forums.aws.amazon.com/forum.jspa?forumID=30)\.
-To help expedite a resolution, include the instance ID and describe the steps that you've already taken\.